linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 1 - International Trade Theory/Chapter 08 - Firms in the Global Economy.md

 # WHOSE TRADE IS IT?

 When a U.S. consumer purchases the new (at the time of writing) iPhone 11 Pro Max from Apple, this transaction is recorded as a \(490 import from China (where the iPhone is assembled and tested).
 That is the total manufacturing cost of this unit.
-Of course, this consumer will pay much more than that for the phone (the unsubsidized price ranges between \)1,100–$1,450).
+Of course, this consumer will pay much more than that for the phone (the unsubsidized price ranges between \)1,100–\$1,450).
 This difference is not a pure profit for Apple as it covers the cost of Apple's U.S. workforce involved in the marketing, design, and engineering for the phone (Apple employs over 50,000 nonretail workers in addition to the 26,000 workers in their retail stores).<sup>32</sup> Given the dozens of millions of iPhones bought by U.S. consumers, the \)490 per phone import price represents tens of billions of dollars' worth of imports from China that contributes to

 the large trade deficit between the United States and China.
-This bilateral trade deficit (totaling $344 billion in 2019) accounts for 56 percent of the overall U.S. trade deficit (in goods and services) with the rest of the world and is prominently featured in the press and by politicians (often as a sign of unfair trade practices).[33]
+This bilateral trade deficit (totaling \$344 billion in 2019) accounts for 56 percent of the overall U.S. trade deficit (in goods and services) with the rest of the world and is prominently featured in the press and by politicians (often as a sign of unfair trade practices).[33]

 However, the rise in intermediate good trade (see also the following Case Study) makes these aggregate statistics very misleading.
 Take the iPhone example.
-Less than  $10 of the$ 490 total cost represents assembly and testing costs (performed in China).
-The remaining cost represents the iPhone's component costs, which are overwhelmingly produced outside of China (the battery for the iPhone is now produced in China, but that adds just another $10 of Chinese
+Less than  \$10 of the\$ 490 total cost represents assembly and testing costs (performed in China).
+The remaining cost represents the iPhone's component costs, which are overwhelmingly produced outside of China (the battery for the iPhone is now produced in China, but that adds just another \$10 of Chinese

 valued added).
 The manufacturing of these components is spread throughout Asia (Korea, Japan, and Taiwan are the largest suppliers), Europe, and the Americas.
 This last region includes 75 sites in the United States that contribute to the production of iPhone components and employ 257,000 U.S. workers.[34]
 For example, the glass screens are produced in Kentucky and the Face ID chips in Texas.
 And many of the component producers outside the United States employ U.S. researchers and engineers.
 For example, the